Power Pivot Principles: The A to Z of DAX Functions – INDEX

 23 April 2024

 In our long-established Power Pivot Principles articles, we continue our series on the A to Z of Data Analysis eXpression (DAX) functions.
-This week, we look at INDEX
+This week, we look at INDEX.

-The INDEX function
+The INDEX

 The INDEX function in DAX is quite versatile and allows users to retrieve a specific row from a table based upon its position within a sorted partition.
 It employs the following syntax: